-The Faroe Islands, located in the middle of the North Atlantic Ocean, is frequently host to dense fog, strong winds, heavy rain, and indeed a vivid combination of those.
-It is close to impossible to plan for such instances in advance, which occasionally can cause cancellations of the ferry to Mykines at a very short notice (up to two hours beforehand).
-In such rare cases you will be fully refunded for your booking.
+If the Mykines ferry cancels due to rough seas, which happens occasionally, we can only offer a full refund if the cancellation is made in advance of the tour start.
+Instead, we arrange an alternative tour.
+It is a prerequisite for booking with us that our customers are willing to accept these circumstances and remain flexible in such situations.
 Additionally, when certain conditions apply local authorities have occasionally restricted access to the puffin colony as a protective measure.
 This will not, however, be a cause of cancellation, as we still get to see the colony from higher standpoints.
 In such situations, your guide stands ready to adjust the travel plan accordingly.
 When this occurs, we expect participants to be flexible so that good workarounds can be found.

 The tour is dependent upon available tickets on the ferry to Mykines.
 In the unfortunate situation where the ferry is fully booked, you will be reimbursed.

 Extra pr. person: 1.495dkk

 Included: Transport, Guide, Lunch, Beverages, Hiking Fee, Pick-Up, Drop Off